Republic Day 2021: Facts and Code of Conduct of Indian National Flag

 4. When the National Flag is carried out in a procession or parade, it shall be on the marching right or in front of the center of the line, if there is a line of other flags.

-5. Normally the National Flag should be flown over important government buildings like the Rashtrapati Bhawan, the Parliament House, the Supreme Court of India, the High Courts, the Secretariats, the Commissioners' office etc.
+5. Normally the National Flag should be flown over important government buildings like the Rashtrapati Bhawan, the Parliament House, the Supreme Court of India, the High Courts, the Secretariats, the Commissioners' office, etc.

-6. The National Flag or any imitation of it must not be used for purpose of trade, business, or profession.
+6. The National Flag or any imitation of it must not be used for the purpose of trade, business, or profession.

 7. The National Flag should always be taken down in the evening at sunset.

-Journey of National Flag:
+The journey of National Flag: